-We shall first give the axioms of ZERMELO-FRAENKEL set theory, but we shall then develop the theory of finite sets in which every set is assumed to be finite.
-This theory is axiomatized by a variant FS of ZERMELO-FRAENKEL set theory in which the axiom of infinity is negated.
-We shall see that FS has the same "strength" as first-order Peano arithmetic PA.
+We shall first give the axioms ZF of ZERMELO-FRAENKEL set theory, but we shall then develop set theory ZF - Inf without the axiom of infinity.
+We shall see that ZF - Inf has the same "strength" as first-order Peano arithmetic PA.

-Full ZERMELO-FRAENKEL set theory as a foundation of mathematics and as an independent mathematical theory will be developed in the set theory course.
+Full Zermelo-Fraenkel set theory as a foundation for all of mathematics.
+It will be developed as an independent mathematical theory in the set theory course.